Skip to Content

 Handheld electric rotary tools or drills with grinding and polishing attachments can be used to grind down sharp edges and smooth rough rock surfaces.
 You can then polish out small imperfections by hand with emery cloth, stone polish, diatomaceous earth, or toothpaste or spray them with clear resin.

 You need to know which rocks shine the best and the tools and materials you can use to polish them.
 The art of shaping, cutting, and polishing gemstones is known as lapidary and can be a gratifying hobby.
-However, you can also elevate humble river rocks to lustrous beauty using some simple techniques.
+However, using simple techniques, you can also elevate humble river rocks to lustrous beauty.

 How To Clean Rocks Without A Tumbler?
 Make Your Rocks Shiny!